miniBill/elm-ui-with-context/README.md

 1. theme (dark/light/custom) - this is needed almost everwhere for colors, and styles, and changes very rarely;
 2. language - this is needed for every single label for localization, and changes rarely or never;
 3. timezone - this is needed to display local times for the user, and mostly doesn't change;
-4. responsive class (phone/tablet/desktop) - this doesn't usually change (unless the user dramatically resizes the window).
+4. responsive class (phone/tablet/desktop) - this doesn't usually change (unless the user dramatically resizes the window);
+5. user permissions (to disable buttons or inputs) - this changes very rarely and is needed in a lot of places.

 Example of things that you do *not* want in the context:
 1. time - this changes constantly;